-But, as lead project scientist Francesca Cunninghame says: "Once is not enough; this year represents the first step.
+But, as lead project scientist Francesca Cunninghame says: "Twice is not enough; this represents the first step.
 In order to safeguard the future of the mangrove finch head starting must be repeated over several seasons."

 This is where you can help.

 By donating to the Mangrove Finch Appeal, you will be directly contributing to the research which can save this species from extinction and increase our knowledge about how to combat this lethal insect.
 To learn more about the project, click here.

 Image ©Michael Dvorak